Corvusoft/restq/documentation/DESIGN.md

 ### Repository

 Interface detailing the required contract for repository extensions.
-A repository represents a data-store for the long term persistence of dynamically created resources via the Network API (see above).
+A repository represents a data-store for the long term persistence of dynamically created resources via the [Network API](#NETWORK-API.md).

-It is encouraged that any implementation of this interface be of an asynchronous nature to reduce thread locking within the exchange run-loop.
+It is encouraged that any implementation of this interface **SHOULD** be of an asynchronous nature to reduce thread contention within the exchange.
 This can be achieved with both MySQL and PostgreSQL products.
 ```
  +-----------------------------------------+
  |             <<interface>>               |